 The problem may be caused by inadequate systems and policies

-- For example, a jammed switchboard may be caused by a high volume of calls and inadequate equipment.
-The answer may be to add another receptionist, or to upgrade the technology.
+- For example, poor handling of customer enquiries may be caused by an overwhelming workload and inadequate equipment.
+The answer may be to add more staff, or to upgrade the technology.

-Basic training can often be achieved by putting together a resource base
+Basic training can often be achieved with a staff onboarding knowledge base

-- This explains where to find things (eg key documents), how to complete basic tasks, office procedures and other basics.
+- This documents where to find things (eg key templates, tools and systems), how to complete basic tasks, office procedures and other basics.

-- People can then train themselves, updating each entry as necessary, so the resource base remains up to date.
+- People can then train themselves, updating each entry as necessary, so the information remains up to date.

 Set SMART (specific, measurable, agreed, realistic and time-limited) objectives